cdaddr/cow-blog/README.markdown

 4. HTML generation is way slower than it could be.
 There are HTML libraries that compile HTML rather than constantly re-generate it.
 Might be nice to use those one day.

-5. MIME type detection for statically served text files are currently not working.
-Text files are served as binary downloads instead of displayed in-browser.
+5. Done: <s>MIME type detection for statically served text files are currently not working.
+Text files are served as binary downloads instead of displayed in-browser.</s>

 6. The CRUD library is a work in progress and I'm uncertain it's entirely thread-safe under heavy load.
 Fun times.